Bpifrance (public entity)

-EPIC BPI-Groupe (BPI is the acronym of Banque Publique d'Investissement) is a French government agency, previously known as EPIC OSEO.
+EPIC Bpifrance Group (BPI is the acronym of Banque Publique d'Investissement) is a French government agency, previously known as EPIC OSEO.
 In 2013, the French government reorganized their sovereign funds.
 OSEO's subsidiary, OSEO S.A., was merged with Fonds stratégique d'investissement and Caisse des dépôts et consignations's CDC Entreprises to form Banque Publique d'Investissement S.A.
 (BPI, or Bpifrance).

 History

 EPIC OSEO was formed in 2005 by the merger of Agence nationale de valorisation de la recherche, the BDPME (Banque du Développement des PME) and BDPME's subsidiary Sofaris (Société française de garantie des financements des PME).

 In 2008, Agence de l'innovation industrielle was absorbed.

-In 2010 the subsidiaries of OSEO, OSEO Innovation, OSEO Financement and OSEO Garantie were merged to form OSEO S.A.
+In 2010, the subsidiaries of OSEO, OSEO Innovation, OSEO Financement and OSEO Garantie were merged to form OSEO S.A.